yiming-liao/logry/README.md

 <div align="center">

-**Logry** is a lightweight, environment-agnostic logging library,
-built for both Node.js and modern browsers, written entirely in TypeScript.
+A clean, lightweight, cross-platform logger that just works — on both Node.js and modern browsers.
-It offers scoped loggers, fully customizable output styles,
-and a factory-managed core for flexible setups.
+Fully typed, deeply customizable, and built for the monorepo era.

 </div>